Will-So/Lending_Club/readme.md

 to invest and either her desired expected return or her maximum risk tolerance.

 # Overview
-//todo make into bullet points
  - The `app` directory has two major entry points.
     - `execute_orders.py` will order the model's favorite loans. `process_api` supports this process.
     - `main.py` renders a webpage that allows the user to view currently available loans and its expected rate of return.

 ![](https://dl.dropboxusercontent.com/u/97258109/Screens/S3616.png)